top of page

 We will be joined by Dr. Marita Sturken, Professor of Media, Culture, and Communication at New York University and author of the book Terrorism in American Memory: Memorials, Museums, and Architecture in the Post-9/11 Era.
 In her talk and discussion, Dr. Sturken will provide further analysis of the Lower Manhattan waterfront, its architecture, and its role in a re-invented post-9/11 world of commerce.
 She will talk to us about the role of the Port Authority in building the original twin towers, and the roles of real estate development and memory culture in the transformation of lower Manhattan from a port zone into a center of global finance.

+We will follow this with an afternoon session of "Lightning Talk" presentations on research and teaching projects by workshop participants.
 Our day will end with discussion and reflection on the week's activities thus far.

 Friday, Day 5 — Preserving Maritime Histories, Remediating Harbor Ecologies